3 Disadvantages of Basement Dehumidifiers

 High Energy Costs

 A dehumidifier first has to cool the air to be able to extract moisture, and then uses a fan to extract water from the air and collect it in a reservoir to be drained.
 It reheats the air and sends it back, moisture-free, into your home.
 Dehumidifier operation is similar to that of an air conditioner – and like air conditioning, it uses a lot of energy.
-The average dehumidifier uses 300-700 watts of energy and can drive up your electric bill.
+The average basement dehumidifier uses 300-700 watts of energy and can drive up your electric bill.

 The moisture extracted from the air goes into a bucket for you to empty – frequently.
 This can be an annoying and time-consuming task.
 Unless you’re in good physical shape, it can also be difficult to walk up and down your basement steps several times a day.

 Molds are fungi that thrive in warm, damp environments and are often found in many basements.
 They create a “moldy” or “mildew” smell that not only affects the basement, but also the rest of your home by drifting up into your main living areas.
-Dehumidifiers recirculate the same stale air rather than pushing it out of your home, so you won’t get rid of the smell.
+Basement dehumidifiers recirculate the same stale air rather than pushing it out of your home, so you won’t get rid of the musty smell.
 More than just smelling bad, mold can cause a number of health problems, including allergic reactions or upper respiratory infections.